 The University of Hull is one of 24 partners in the HYDRALAB network, an established community of hydraulic engineering expertise and research facilities across Europe.
 The network deals with the experimental modelling of complex interactions of water with biota, sediment, structures and ice.

 Networking is a key component of HYDRALAB+.
-The University of Hull will be hosting the first HYDRALAB event in early 2016 which will bring together facility managers from outside the network.
+The University of Hull hosted the first HYDRALAB event in 2016 which brought together facility managers from outside the network.